Architecture

 No platform lock-in

 Canton is open.
 Daml registry packages are open.
-Boli is the operating layer; you can always operate the same model with a different vendor or in-house.
+Boli is the tokenization and interop layer; you can always operate the same model with a different vendor or in-house.
 The asset is not trapped behind anyone's API.

 Boli's position on Canton.